tbebekis/Python-Json/README.md

 Regarding the `default` parameter the documentation states: "*If specified, default should be a function that gets called for objects that can’t otherwise be serialized.
 It should return a JSON encodable version of the object or raise a TypeError.
 If not specified, TypeError is raised.*"

-The proposed solution is fine as long the object being serialized, and any of its inner objects, provide an internal `__dict__`.
+The proposed solution is fine as long as the object being serialized, and any of its inner objects, provide an internal `__dict__`.

 The `date` and `datetime` are types without a `__dict__`.
 Furthermore the `dumps()` function does **not** handle those two types the way it handles other primitives such as strings and integers.